penske-media-corp/pmc-theme-unit-test/README.md

 3. Add a filter `options_import_whitelist` to whitelist the wp_options that you would like to be imported to another site.

-4. Add filter `pmc_xmlrpc_client_credentials` to fetch the credentials for XMLRPC calls
+4. Add filter `pmc_xmlrpc_client_credentials` to fetch the credentials for XMLRPC calls.